 Worth could feel sweat coursing down the back of his neck.
 He noticed that Tulsa had taken a spot at the bar next to him.

 Jessamyn batted her eyelashes.
-“I think you’d be more comfortable with them handling a disassembled grav boot than a septic tank, let along a sick patient.”
+“I think you’d be more comfortable with them handling a disassembled grav boot than a septic tank, let alone a sick patient.”

 “Well, that’s what I mean, a lot of the other ships I fly in, the engines are garbage, and I’m always working on fixing them,” Worth backpedalled.